 Days at Least X Hours: Shows the number of days in the timeframe where the total usage within each day is at least X hours.
 "X" represents the 'Usage Threshold' setting in the patient's device.
 For this calculation, all usage within a 24-hour period is recorded.

-% Days at Least X Hours: Shows the percentage of days in the timeframe where the total usage within each day is at least X hours.
-"X" represents the 'Usage Threshold' setting in the patient's device.
+% Days at Least X Hours: Shows the percentage of days in the timeframe when the total usage within each day is at least X hours.
+The "X" represents the 'Usage Threshold' setting in the patient's device.
 For this calculation, all usage within a 24-hour period is recorded.

 Day Count: Shows a count of days for each timeframe.
 If, for example, the 90-day code is collected at day 45 of therapy, then the "Day Count" for this code will be 45 days.
 In most cases, however, the day count is equal to the days in the code's timeframe(s).

 While Breathing Hours: While breathing hours are only available within the last-day timeframe and with the cumulative code.
 This measurement shows the total hours of use.